LMFuhr/Clarithromycin-Model/Evaluation/report/markdown_for_pdf/report.md

 The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](# 5 References)) or otherwise referenced for the specific process.

 A typical European individual was used for the development of the clarithromycin model.
-The relativ tissue specitif expression of CYP3A4 was implemented in accordance with literature using the PK-Sim expression database RT-PCR profile.
+The relativ tissue specific expression of CYP3A4 was implemented in accordance with literature using the PK-Sim expression database RT-PCR profile.
 Enterohepatic cycling was enabled as it is active under physiological conditions.

 Unknown parameters (see below) were identified using the Parameter Identification module provided in PK-Sim®.

 The model was then verified by simulating:

 - the whole reported dose range including single and multiple doses
-- DDIs with CYP3A4 or P-gp substrates
+- DDIs with CYP3A4 or P-gp substrates (shown elsewhere)

 Details about input data (physicochemical, *in vitro* and clinical) can be found in  [Section 2.2](#2.2	Data).